May 10, 2018:

 Are the Classes Taught Different Material?

-The same lesson is taught for the entire school except for All About the Holidays, which has its own curriculum.
+The same lesson is taught for the entire school.
 The manner in which the material is taught differs based on the group.

 It is important to know that the curriculum for the school changes each year so that for example, the 1-2 class this year is not taught the same material as it was taught last year.